Best Time to Take Montelukast: Timing Your Dose for Maximum Relief

 Evening administration aligns perfectly with your body's natural cortisol rhythm decline, when inflammatory processes become more active.
 This timing takes advantage of when your body most needs anti-inflammatory protection.

-Morning dosing may cause daytime drowsiness in patients sensitive to montelukast's mild sedating effects, though this isn't common.
-However, some patients actually experience insomnia or vivid dreams with evening doses, making morning administration a better choice for these individuals.
+Morning dosing may cause daytime drowsiness in patients sensitive to montelukast's mild sedating effects, though this is not common.
+If you take montelukast in the morning instead of at night, you may notice slightly less overnight protection, and morning allergy symptoms like congestion and sneezing may be harder to control.
+Some patients do experience insomnia or vivid dreams with evening doses, making morning administration a reasonable alternative for those individuals.

 The key is finding consistent timing that works with your symptom patterns, lifestyle, and individual response to the medication.